TheSystemDevelopmentKit/thesdk_template/README.md

 compliant with your shell.
 > tcsh

+TheSyDeKick release 1.5 has been tested with Python v3.6

 ## CONFIGURATION Quickstart

 Go to TheSDK directory and run
+> ./init_submodules.sh
-> ./init_submodules
+> ./pip3userinstall.sh
 > ./configure

 - Edit the TheSDK.config file so that the commands for python invocations are correct.
-Variables in TheSDK.config
+By default LSF submissions are enabled in TheSDK.config.
+If you do not have LSF, please disable it from TheSDK.config

 The variables defines the commands used in Makefiles for simulation submission main thing to decide here is if you have LSF compliant cluster environment or not.
 Modify commands accordingly.

+- The simplest possible simulation is defined in Entities/myentity/myentity/__init__.py To test your Python installation and configuration:
+> cd Entities/myentity
+> ./configure && make all

+You should see a input and output waveforms of a buffer model.

-- Configure latex, and simulators ( vsim, eldo, spectre etc.) tools to your path, modify sourceme.csh if needed and source it
+- Configure circuit simulators ( vsim, eldo, spectre etc.) tools to your path, modify sourceme.csh if needed and source it
 > source sourceme.csh

--If you are using python, you may need to install some modules locally. run ./pip3userinstall.sh or modify it to be compliant with your current python version.
-> ./pip3userinstall.sh

 - To test your environment:
 > cd Entities/inverter
 > ./configure && make clean && make all
-(Dependency tracking for Python currently not functional)

-By default LSF submissions are enabled in TheSDK.config.
-If you do not have LSF, please disable it from TheSDK.config and
-> ./configure && make clean && make all
-again

 If you wish to test the Python functionality only, edit Entities/inverter/inverter/__init__.py and Change the line